| Name |

 This 1999 book is really well done.
 This is an adult

 fairy tale that has lots of clever twists.
-I can't wait to see the movie!

 There are several interesting plot threads.
 This is